joelouthan/theologic.us/content/posts/prayers/2020-11-18-am_prayers.md

 Thank you for providing a decent, good and running truck.

+Lord, should we pursue a replacement for the Acura?

 I love you, Lord.
 You alone are my provider.

 Amen.